sourcesnow/xpspl/README.md

 # XPSPL

-XPSPL is a high performance signal processing enviornment for the PHP programming language.
+XPSPL is a high performance signal processor for the PHP programming language.

-XPSPL is not fully documented though it is production ready.

-If you are comfortable analyzing code enjoy the library and contribute to the documentation to help those that come after us.

 ## Documentation